kontena/kontena/docs/core-concepts/overview.md

 # Kontena Overview

+Kontena is an open-source system for deploying, managing, scaling and monitoring containerized applications across multiple hosts on any cloud infrastructure.
+It is primarily targeted for running applications composed of multiple containers, such as elastic, distributed micro-services.

+With Kontena, user is asking system to run a Service that is composed of one or more containers.
+The system will then automatically choose the host or number of hosts to run those containers.
+Kontena's scheduler has been influenced by technologies such as [Docker Swarm](https://docs.docker.com/swarm/) and [Kubernetes](http://kubernetes.io/).
+While having many similarities and concepts, Kontena's scheduler is designed to:

+* Work with Services instead of plain containers
+* Support both stateless and stateful applications
+* Have sane defaults and prefer convention over configuration

+Once containers are ready to be started on the hosts, Kontena will apply virtual overlay network for containers to make it possible for containers to find and communicate with each other.

 ## The Grid

 Grid is the top level abstraction in Kontena.
 It is created by and managed by Master Node.